Skip to content

 Configuration, via Django Admin

-1. Select Sites and edit the default site with the URL of your installation (or create a new).
+2. Under Sites, edit the default site to match the URL of your installation (or create a new one).

-3. Make sure to add your site to the list of available sites
+4. Make sure to add your site to the application's list of available sites.

 Now the provider is configured and you should be able to sign up and sign in using the provider.
-Use the superuser account to grant permissions to the newly created users, or enable default access via SOCIAL_DEFAULT_ACCESS & SOCIAL_DEFAULT_GROUP.
+Use the superuser account to grant permissions to the newly created users, or enable default access via SOCIAL_DEFAULT_ACCESS & SOCIAL_DEFAULT_GROUP (see configuration docs).

 Third-party authentication example